quelea-projection/quelea-projection.github.io/docs/Adding_songs_to_your_database.md

 database and you are now able to [add songs to a schedule](Adding_items_to_Order_of_Service#adding-a-song "Adding items to Order of Service") and [showing them live.](Showing_something_live "Showing something live")

+## Importing from Elvanto

+If you're importing from Elvanto, you'll currently need to manually add your Elvanto client ID to your quelea.properties file.
+Eventually we'll add this to the options dialog, but this isn't something that we've done as of yet.

+Instructions for adding the ID manually can be found [here](https://github.com/quelea-projection/Quelea/issues/86).

 -----